-A recent investigation has uncovered the efforts of a group of hackers who have been attacking web servers with “network attached storage devices” weakened by the Shellshock Bash vulnerability, according to an article recently published by CSO online.
-The article indicates that these attacks have been launched against networks within educational institutions in the United States, Japan and Korea.
+According to an article recently published by CSO online, a recent investigation has uncovered the efforts of a group of hackers who have been attacking web servers with "_network attached storage devices_" weakened by the Shellshock Bash vulnerability.
+The article indicates that these attacks have been launched against networks within educational institutions in the United States, Japan, and Korea.